Maulem/Hacking-Library/README.md

 #### Important Filters

+Note that what is written here are only examples and not all the possibilities.
+So you can combine them and create your own filters based on your needs.

 - Filters packages sent or received by an IP address.
 Useful for analizing an especific computer:

 > ip.addr==192.168.0.1